 We estimate the transaction price based on the amount of consideration we expect to receive for transferring the promised goods or services in the contract.
 The consideration may include both fixed consideration and variable consideration.
 At the inception of each arrangement that includes variable consideration, we evaluate the amount of the potential payments and the likelihood that the payments will be received.
 If it is probable that a significant revenue reversal would not occur, the variable consideration is included in the transaction price.
 For contracts that include sales-based royalties for licensed compounds, we recognize revenue at the date when the related sales occur.
 Finally, we determine whether the contract contains a significant financing component by analyzing the promised consideration relative to the standalone selling price of the promised goods and services and the timing of payment relative to the transfer of the promised goods and services.
-At each reporting date, we reassess the transaction price, recording a cumulative catch-up based on progress for the amount that was previously constrained.
+At each reporting date, we reassess the transaction price and probability of achievement of the performance obligations and the associated constraints on transaction price.
+If necessary, we adjust the transaction price, recording a cumulative catch-up based on progress for the amount that was previously constrained.